 And we all know what happens when metal is in a moist environment: rust.

 A properly anchored frame will not be any sturdier if it is grouted.
 After all, drywall slip-on frames with proper anchoring can pass fire and hose stream tests, cycle tests, and even impact tests.

 Grouting is usually not necessary for masonry construction either.
 To be clear, if the grouting is done properly it will not cause any issues with the frame.
 Unfortunately, thin pumpable slurry is often used and its excess water causes rust.

 There was one project where 300 doors were pumped with slurry and all of them had rusted hinges after just two months.
 Holes were then drilled in the bottom of the frames and moisture started to seep out.
 This is what can happen when grout is pumped instead of hand troweled.

 Grout can certainly improve the sound deadening qualities of a frame, although similar acoustical performance can be achieved with other sound deadening materials.
-For fire rated openings, you should verify that the grout or bituminous coating will not negate the rating.
+For fire-rated openings, you should verify that the grout or bituminous coating will not negate the fire rating.

 The Do’s and Don’ts of Grouting Frames

-A common misconception still exists that fire rated frames must be grouted.
-In fact, very few manufacturer’s require grout in order to maintain a rating” Grouting may be required in acoustical frames to sustain the STC rating of the opening.
+A common misconception still exists that fire-rated frames must be grouted.
+In fact, very few manufacturers require grout in order to maintain a rating.
+However, grouting may be required in acoustical frames to sustain the STC rating of the opening.

-If you choose to grout, please follow the guidelines below.
+If you choose to grout, please follow these guidelines below: